Dīgha Nikāya

 PED: Kasiṇa1entire, whole J IV.111, 112.

-Walshe notes some confusion concerning the "re-knowing-knowing-knowledge" device.
+Walshe notes some confusion concerning the "consciousness" device.
 This is explained in one sutta that I recollect where this device is described as the study of the Dhamma.
-I say that the practice being used here on BuddhaDust is the practice of the re-knowing-knowing-knowledge Device — using Dhamma Vicaya not simply to learn and understand the Dhamma, but as a thing on which to focus the mind so as to bring about results consistent with the Dhamma.
+I say that the practice being used here on BuddhaDust is the practice of the consciousness Device — using Dhamma Vicaya not simply to learn and understand the Dhamma, but as a thing on which to focus the mind so as to bring about results consistent with the Dhamma.

 See also forty Subjects of Meditation;